rsocket/rsocket/Protocol.md

     +---------------------------------------------------------------+
     |                          Error Code                           |
     +---------------------------------------------------------------+
-                        Metadata & Setup Error Data
+                        Metadata & Error Data
 ```

 * __Flags__:
      * (__M__)etadata: Metadata present
 * __Error Code__: Type of Error.
-* __Setup Error Data__: includes payload describing error information.
+* __Error Data__: includes payload describing error information.
 Error Data MUST be a UTF-8 encoded string.
 The string may or may not be null terminated.

 A Stream ID of 0 means the error pertains to the connection.
 Including connection establishment.
 A non-0 Stream ID
 means the error pertains to a given stream.

+The Error Data is typically an Exception message, but could include stringified stacktrace information if appropriate.

 #### Error Codes